katherinesimeon/WeAreRLadies-text-data/README.md

 ## The Data

-the `.csv` file  contains tweets from @WeAreRLadies from August 2018 thru June 2019.
-It has the following columns:
+There are two data files (one used for each talk):

+ - `rocur_tweets_thru_June2019.csv` was used for the talk at R-Ladies Chicago
+ - `rocur_tweets_thru_Dec2019.csv` was used at rstudio::conf(2020)

+ The data files have the following columns:

 - Tweet.id
 - Tweet.permalink